-Suite in B minor for flute and strings, BWV 1067
+Orchestral suite no. 2 in B minor BWV 1067

 Marion Moonen flute, Nicolette Moonen violin